ATS Trauma Survivor Network

 Returning to Education and Continued Healing (REACH)

 This school reintegration program provides information and tools necessary for parents, school personnel, and health professionals to positively support a child returning to their school and community after a serious illness or burn injury.
-This no-cost web-based tool features self-learning modules, video clips, testimonials, handouts and more.
-Additional program materials will be available by Spring 2015.
+This no-cost web-based tool features self-learning modules, video clips, testimonials, handouts, resources, and more.